Intrusion Detection on Apache Web Server

 Manual Log Analysis

 Suspicious activities can be searched in log files using Linux commands such as grep and awk.
-For example:
+For example, a basic grep command can quickly look for common indicators of attacks across the entire log file:

 grep -iE "union|select|drop|script|alert|../|login|admin" /var/log/apache2/access.log